 - The Signature Snow Leopard Expedition to Ladakh starts and ends in New Delhi, India.

-- It includes domestic air, a hotel in Delhi on either end, and is capped at 8 guests.
+- It includes domestic air, a hotel in Delhi on either end.

 - The Signature snow leopard expedition adds specialist tour leaders to our field team.
 Specialist tour leaders are photographers, naturalists, historians, and highly acclaimed explorers.
 They add a lot to the trip.